Let’s tell you about our award winning coaching staff: Head Coach Shari Cruse, Sarah Larroque, Buffy Patterson, Mike

 Head Coach Shari Cruse

-Shari joined our coaching staff in October, 2014 and is our lead coach at the Osher Marin JCC and you’ll find her coaching at all three of our pools.
+Shari joined our coaching staff in October, 2014 and is our Assistant Head Coach.
 She is a USMS Level 3 certified coach and an Adult Learn to Swim Instructor.
 She is also a Level 3 USA Swimming Official, and spends many hours on deck at USA swim meets for her two children.
 Shari started Masters Swimming in 2009 with her husband Bryce.
 She has made incredibly strong friendships with her teammates, who have since introduced her to kayaking, paddle boarding, competitive running, and even triathlons!
 In the past two years she has competed in 2 sprint triathlons and over 20 running races, including 7 half marathons.

 Shari has a B.S. degree from the University of Chicago in Behavioral Science, a Masters degree in the Science of Teaching from the University of Chicago, and is a lawyer with a J.D. from Golden Gate University Law School.
 She loves to teach!
 She taught music lessons for 15 years and taught elementary school kids in the Chicago Public school system, and then here in Marin.
 Shari loves being on deck helping other Masters swimmers enjoy the same wonderful experience she has had.
 She strives to help people with their proficiency in swimming, but also wants to help them attain a terrific sense of accomplishment, increased fitness, confidence to challenge themselves in other sports, and, most of all, the opportunity to make great lifelong friendships.